Jeroenvanwely/FACT/README.md

 ## Preparing the Datasets

 Each dataset has a separate ipython notebook in the `./preprocess` folder.
 Follow the instructions in the ipython notebooks to download and preprocess the datasets.
-The datasets that were not used in the reproduction study but were used in the original paper (because they were not available for download) have been removed from this folder.
+The datasets that were used in the original paper but were not used in the reproduction study (because they were not available for download) have been removed from this folder.

 ## Training & Running Experiments

-The below mentioned commands trains a given model on a dataset and performs all the experiments mentioned in the original paper.
+The below mentioned commands trains a given model on a dataset and performs all the experiments mentioned in the original paper and, if wanted, the additional LIME experiment.

 ### Text Classification datasets